 Read a teaching-focused book with the CTL and instructors across campus.
 Book clubs typically meet weekly and discuss the text as well as ways we can apply this understanding in our own classrooms and lives.
 Book clubs are open to open to anyone interested, including faculty, teaching professors, lecturers, graduate students, postdoctoral scholars, and staff

-The Center for Teaching & Learning and ASSETT are pleased to announce a campus-wide Faculty Fellows program!
-During fall 2022, faculty fellows will attend a seminar and engage with a cohort of colleagues around teaching topics such as course design, active learning, inclusive teaching, teaching assessments, teaching with technology and other topics of interest.
-At the end of this seminar, fellows will propose a project to actively address identified teaching and learning challenge(s).
-Apply by May 15, 2022 for full consideration.
+Faculty fellows will attend a seminar and engage with a cohort of colleagues around teaching topics such as course design, active learning, inclusive teaching, teaching assessments, teaching with technology and other topics of interest.

 Apply for a CTL Learning Assessment Micro-Grant to use assessment strategies and results for learning improvement in a course or set of courses.